Canopy Conservation Trust

 Want to become part of our conservation journey?

-Since 2012 every guest that comes on a Canopy Tour contributes to our conservation project as a portion of the ticket price goes back into the forest restoration.
+Since 2012 every guest that comes on a Canopy Tour contributes to our conservation projects as a portion of the ticket price goes back into the forest restoration.

 The forest is flourishing, and the transformation of the native eco-system has been incredible!